5 Essential mudras and when to use them

 Anjali Mudra:

 To perform Anjali mudra, press both palms together near your heart centre.
-Sometimes, the hands are placed near the third eye centre, too, and this is initially a salutation that represents that I bow to divinity within you from the god inside me.
+Sometimes, the hands are placed near the third eye centre, too.
+This is initially a salutation that represents bowing to divinity within you from the god inside me.
 When used with breath, it connects the right and left hemispheres of the brain and represents our active and receptive nature.

-When to use: Anjali mudra(gesture of namaste) is used at the end of every yoga class as a gesture of centring oneself and bowing to the divinity.
+When to use: Anjali mudra(gesture of namaste) is used at the end of every yoga class to centre oneself and bow to divinity.

 Ganesha Mudra: